perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 - A geopackage file with a single layer
     * 'osm_all_buildings_ind' (Polygon), osm buildings with height/floor values completed and with morphometric indicators

-**PPCA 4.0 Residential & non-residential buildings : classification based on attributes**: [Link to code](https://github.com/perezjoan/PPCA-codes/blob/main/4.0%20classif%20based%20on%20attributes.ipynb)
+## PPCA 4.0 Residential & non-residential buildings : classification based on attributes: [Link to code](https://github.com/perezjoan/PPCA-codes/blob/main/4.0%20classif%20based%20on%20attributes.ipynb)

 _Description:_